Updated: Apr 4

 Although there is no way to prevent vulvar varicosities completely during pregnancy, there are strategies that you can use to reduce the discomfort they cause and prevent them from worsening.
-Wearing a supportive compression garment such as the V2 supporter, V-Sling, or prenatal cradle to decrease discomfort.
+Wearing a supportive compression garment such as the V2 supporter, V-Sling, or a belly band prenatal cradle to decrease discomfort.
 Wear it with gravity challenging positions like walking and standing.
 You will find the pressure of the pelvis decreases and the varicosities are less swollen.

 Before I stand on my soap box, c-section care in the USA is terrible.
 Any other orthopedic surgery like a knee replacement is seen within 48 hours of surgery to assess muscle strength, range of motion and scar healing.
 This is not the way with c-section rehab.
 The easiest way you can support your healing, once the scar is healed and no more glue remains is to start basic scar massage.
 During some 6-8 week post partum visits, scar massage is mentioned, but how to perform, what to use and how to safely support your healing is not addressed.
 There is minimal instruction other than go ahead and rub your scar with some vitamin E, coconut oil or Bio-Oil.